matt-harvey/civil-date-time/README.md

 However, it is a good way to represent the concept of a "calendar date" or "clock time" as it is used in many everyday contexts.

-For example, if someone says that Christmas is on the 25th of December, they generally mean only that it's that date in the calendar; and that people celebrate it on that date on _their_ calendar, regardless of which timezone they happen to find themselves in.
+For example, if someone was born on 1 January 2000, then they will typically want to celebrate their birthday on 1 January each year, in whichever timezone they happen to be living in at the time.
+In other words, the entity "1 January 2000", insofar as it represents their date of birth, is timezone-agnostic.

+In a software context, this might be important if, for example, we want to send an email to each user on their birthday&mdash;whichever timezone that user happens to be in.
+It is with the user that the timezone is associated here&mdash;not with the date.

 While it's possible to use the PHP standard library's `DateTime` or `DateTimeImmutable` to represent civil dates and times in PHP, it isn't ideal; as it requires an out-of-band convention about how to